Night Wings

 Shazira and Balshown use energy masks to flow themselves and Tzina into Kishla.

-I could change using a full transformation, but I feel that this is not the right time.
+I could change using a full transformation, but for now, I use an energy mask, like the others.

-They change first, and my eyes are caught by their beauty.
+They change first, and my eyes are caught by their beauty, their bodies covered with many colors in sparkling patterns.

-And their feathers are exceptionally soft.
+Their feathers are exceptionally soft.

 Kishla songs are beautiful and haunting.